The Entrance of the Theotokos into the Temple

 Sunday School Begins immediately after Holy Communion

-Vespers of St. Emelia
+Great Vespers of St. Katherine

 Orthros and Divine Liturgy